Residential Education Review

 The University of Southern California maintains the privacy of student education records and allows students the right to inspect their education records consistent with the requirements of the Family Educational Rights and Privacy Act of 1974 (FERPA).

-It is the University’s intention and practice that the following policy and procedures observe students’ privileges and obligations as independent, responsible, adult members of the University community to the fullest degree possible allowable within the requirements of FERPA.
+It is the University’s intention and practice that the policy and procedures observe students’ privileges and obligations as independent, responsible, adult members of the University community to the fullest degree possible, allowable within the requirements of FERPA.